18F/federal-carbon-footprint/docs/adr/0003-data-management.md

 Jupyter notebooks will be utilized as a method of exploring and analyzing the aquired raw data.
 The notebooks will serve as documentation of the data sources that were explored, and as functional examples for other users.

-[danfo.js](https://danfo.jsdata.org/) will be utilized for any exploration or aggregate calculations.
+A dataframe library will be utilized for any exploration or aggregate calculations, if necessary.

 ### Data transformation